mouseless/learn-nuxt/configuration.md

 By default headers come in with anchorlink.
 You can do configuration to turn it off and render normal text.

-To learn how its configure look `runtimeConfig.public.mdc.headings.anchorLinks` configuration in `nuxt.config.ts`.
+To learn how its configure look `content.renderer.anchorLinks` configuration in `nuxt.config.ts`.

 To see how is look like [/demo/headings-anchorlinks](/demo/headings-anchorlinks)